Native American Graves Protection and Repatriation Act: Residential and commercial developments

 Residential and commercial development was a driving force in the desecration of many Native American burial sites, particularly in the 20th century with the expansion of suburbs and urban sprawl.
 For example, in Wana the Bear v.
 Community Construction (1982), two-hundred Miwok ancestral remains were bulldozed in the development of a residential area in Stockton, California.
 A descendant of the people, Wana the Bear, attempted to prevent further desecration by arguing that the site should continue to be protected as a cemetery.
-However, the California Court of Appeals sided with the construction company, which finished in its destruction of the burial grounds for residential development.
+The California Courts of Appeal sided with the construction company, which finished in its destruction of the burial grounds for residential development.

 Maria Pearson

 Maria Pearson is often credited with being the earliest catalyst for the passage of NAGPRA legislation; she has been called "the Founding Mother of modern Indian repatriation movement" and the "Rosa Parks of NAGPRA".
 In the early 1970s, Pearson was appalled that the skeletal remains of Native Americans were treated differently from white remains.
 Her husband, an engineer with the Iowa Department of Transportation, told her that both Native American and white remains were uncovered during road construction in Glenwood, Iowa.
 While the remains of 26 white burials were quickly reburied, the remains of a Native American mother and child were sent to a lab for study instead.
 Pearson protested to Governor Robert D. Ray, finally gaining an audience with him after sitting outside his office in traditional attire.
 "You can give me back my people's bones and you can quit digging them up", she responded when the governor asked what he could do for her.
 The ensuing controversy led to the passage of the Iowa Burials Protection Act of 1976, the first legislative act in the United States that specifically protected Native American remains.

 Emboldened by her success, Pearson went on to lobby national leaders, and her efforts, combined with the work of many other activists, led to the creation of NAGPRA.
 Pearson and other activists were featured in the 1995 BBC documentary Bones of Contention.